The AI for Trade Global Challenge

 Submission Guidelines

-Teams must submit a plain text “.csv” file with their predictions midnight Oct 15, 2025 (Central European Time).
+Teams must submit a plain text “.csv” file with their predictions by midnight Oct 15, 2025 (Central European Time).
 The file must adhere to the following format:

 “Country1” , “Country2”, “ProductCode”, “TradeFlow”, “Value”